eosnetworkfoundation/docs/docs/70_quick-start-guides/10_testnet-quick-start-guide/index.md

 ## Buy and Stake Resources

-For more information on staking, see the [Staking on EOSIO Based Blockchains](https://developers.eos.io/manuals/eosio.contracts/latest/key-concepts/stake) section on the *EOSIO Developers Portal*.
+For more information on staking, see the [Staking on Antelope Based Blockchains](https://developers.eos.io/manuals/eosio.contracts/latest/key-concepts/stake) section on the *Antelope Developers Portal*.

 Complete the following steps to buy and stake system resources: